sbb-design-systems/lyne-components/docs/GETTING_STARTED.md

 ### Focus outline

-Focus outlines should only be displayed when users are navigation by keyboard.
+Focus outlines should only be displayed when users are navigating by keyboard.

+Or

+Focus outlines should only be displayed when users navigate by keyboard.
 Lyne components use the CSS selector `:focus-visible`, to achieve that.
 Whenever you have custom interactive elements, you should use the `:focus-visible` selector as well and include our SASS mixin `focus-outline`.